 Embracing Mathematics, Assessment & Technology in High Schools through LessonSketch StoryCircles will build on the successes of EMATHS through the introduction of LessonSketch StoryCircles.
 The goals continue to be supporting deeper teacher content knowledge while simultaneously shifting teachers’ instructional practices to support students’ proficiency of Michigan’s Core Standards for Mathematics.
 The Macomb ISD in partnership with the University of Michigan, Lincoln HS in Warren, East Detroit HS in Eastpointe, and two math/science centers will provide practice-based professional learning experiences for 16 secondary mathematics teachers focused on implementation of the EMATHS activities.
 Teachers will be placed in one of four Story Circles focused on either algebra 1 or geometry.
 The start of each year will begin with teachers participating in a full day face-to-face professional learning experiences to orient participants to the project and one another.
 They will then participate in private online multimedia forums within LessonSketch to collectively generate representations of EMATHS lessons, implement those lessons with their own students, share artifacts (e.g. students’ written work) from their implementation, and refine those lesson representations based on their collective experiences.
 Each StoryCircle will generate, develop, implement, and refine 4 EMATHS lesson representations and all four groups will collectively create a library of 16 EMATHS lessons representing tasks from EMATHS units that could be used to forward the work of these and other teachers around the state with EMATHS implementation.
 The project concludes with a face-to-face meeting to review the created materials and discuss next steps.

-More information about the StoryCircles process can be read in Herbst, P. and Milewski, A. (forthcoming).
+More information about the StoryCircles process can be read in Herbst, P. and Milewski, A. (2018).
 What StoryCircles can do for mathematics teaching and teacher education.
 To appear in R. Zazkis and P. Herbst (Eds.), Mathematical Dialogue: Scripting Approaches in Mathematics Education Research and Practice (draft available from the authors).